Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Decay estimate for the cumulants

 for some positive $C$.

 Recall that

 Combining (\ref{eq:iterCR'}) with the bound~(\ref{controlHnexpbis}) on $\cH$, \eqref{eq:ind'} and \eqref{eq:ov'} leads therefore to valid uniformly with respect to all other parameters.
-Here and below, we indicate by $C$ a large enough constant, possibly depending on $C_0,\b_0$ (but on nothing else) and changing from line to line.
+Here and below, we indicate by $C$ a large enough constant, depending only on the dimension $d$ and changing from line to line.

 The following step then consists in integrating (\ref{est1}) with respect to the remaining parameters $(T_m ,\Omega_m , V_m)$ and $V^*_n$ (with~$m$ fixed for the time being).
 Recalling the condition that~$ t_{ 1} \geq t_{ 2}\geq \dots \geq t_{ m}$, we get